Build an AEA on a Raspberry Pi

 - Raspberry Pi 4 (You can also use Raspberry Pi3 b or Raspberry Pi3 b+)

 - Internet connection (preferably wireless to minimise the number of wires connecting into your device)

 Preparing the Raspberry Pi

-If you have got a brand-new Raspberry Pi, you can simply insert the SD card, connect the power and boot up.
+If you have a brand-new Raspberry Pi, you can simply insert the SD card, connect the power and boot up.
 If you do not have a new Raspberry Pi SD card, you will need to make one.
 To do this follow the NOOBS instructions below.

-Once you have set up your SD card, plug it into your Raspberry Pi, connect the power and watch it boot up.
-When prompted, select the Raspbian operating system and click on Install.
-Booting up and updating the OS
+Once you have set up your SD card, plug it into your Raspberry Pi, connect the power and boot up.
+When prompted, select the Raspbian operating system and click "Install".

-Create and launch a virtual environment
+Once installed, create and launch a clean virtual environment with Python 3.7:

 Finally, install the AEA framework from PyPI: